finalwebsites/backup4wp/README.md

 ## Installation

 Download the files as a zip or via the GIT tools on your server.
 Place/upload the files into a directory named "mybackup" and place it into the website's public folder.
 Access the tool and enter your email address and enter your Sendgrid API key or your SMTP credentials.
 Confirm your email address via the link you get in your mailbox.
 If you like to use the authorization feature provided by Apache, than continue to "Apache authentication" and enter your details on that page.
+If you need the "Download" opttion for your backups, you need to change the variable ENABLE_DOWNLOADS to "true" inside the file *libs > func.php*.

 ### Installation snippet for ManageWP users